Usearus/foli-2023/README.md

 -   Cancel confirm while editing a page

 ---NEED HELP WITH---
--   Create function that knows if user is on mobile or not.
 -   What is the best way to set a timer for token renewal in React?

 ## Post-MVP Features